20 Mule Team Borax

 The mule teams hauled borax from the mine to the nearest railroad - in this case, at Mojave, California.
 Rail transportation was far less expensive than wagon transport.

-20 Mule Team Borax is a brand of cleaner manufactured in the United States by The Dial Corporation, a subsidiary of Henkel.
-The product primarily consists of borax, also known as sodium borate, sodium tetraborate, or disodium tetraborate, and is named after the 20-mule teams that were used by William Tell Coleman's company to move borax out of Death Valley, California, to the nearest rail spur between 1883 and 1889.
+20 Mule Team Borax is a brand of non chlorine bleach cleaner, manufactured in the United States by The Dial Corporation, a subsidiary of Henkel.
+The product consists of a mix of borax (also known as sodium borate, sodium tetraborate, or disodium tetraborate) and other chemicals.

+Named after the 20-mule teams that were used by William Tell Coleman's company to move borax out of Death Valley, California, to the nearest rail spur between 1883 and 1889.

 Related products

 Borateem Bleach, Borateem Plus bleach substitute, and 20 Mule Team Borax were all once manufactured by United States Borax & Chemical Corporation (now known as US Borax, Inc.).
 Borateem products originally contained over 98% borax.
 Borateem, now manufactured by Dial Corporation, is a chlorine-free, color-safe bleach powder but contains no borax.

 Boraxo, also originally a 20 Mule Team product, was a borax-based powdered hand soap first manufactured by the Pacific Coast Borax Company, later by US Borax via merger, and finally acquired by Dial.
 The Boraxo line expanded to include powdered and liquid hand cleaners but was discontinued by Dial in 2021 or 2022.